raghavbhatnagar96/Vocket/README.md

 Usage:

-1. To install dependencies, use command:
+A. To install dependencies, use command:

 `$ make dependencies`

-2. To compile vocket, use:
+B. To compile vocket, use:

 `$ make compile`

-3. To run server, use:
+C. To run server, use:

 `$ ./server <Port>`

-4. To run client, use:
+D. To run client, use:

 `$ ./client <Server Address> <Port>`

-5. To exit client, use:
+E. To exit client, use:

 `$ Ctrl + c
 $ y`

-6. To exit server, use:
+F. To exit server, use:

 `$ Ctrl + c`